jchery25/js-challenge/README.md

 - [x] Center grid.
 - [x] Add the feature to click and drag colored dot within the window boundary.
 - [x] Add the feature to drop the colored dot within a dedicated grid location.
-- [ ] Overlay the logo on top of the grid while keeping the grid and dot feature.
+- [x] Overlay the logo on top of the grid while keeping the grid and dot feature.
-- [ ] Set up the appropriate color location on the logo.
+- [x] Set up the appropriate color location on the logo.
+- [ ] Fix styling so that the logo can fit within the circle of the logo.
+- [ ] Congratulate the user when they place all the logo in its correct location.
+- [ ] Test application for usability.
+- [ ] Resolve flex mode where if window is resized, the grid does not flex well compared to the flex of the logo.

-# Insights/Lesson Learned
+# Insights/Lesson Learned/Question
-- Thought it might be easier to start from scratch using html, css, and javascript.
+- (Insight) Thought it might be easier to start from scratch using html, css, and javascript.
 However, I quickly learned that I will most likely need to use a library like jQuery or React.
 Though I am more familiar with React, I wanted to challenge myself to re-learn jQuery for the specific task.
-- jQuery features were quite neat and helpful.
+- (Insight) jQuery features were quite neat and helpful.
 It made the task simple and allowed me to have clean code.
 I wonder if React would have resulted in cleaner code and would React be a different level of difficulty to get it to work.
 Overall, working with jQuery shown to be challenging and exciting.
+- (Question) I noticed that the beginner logo design is not the same as the finish logo design.
+Was that intentional?
+- (Lesson Learned) I needed to manage my time better.
+There were too many tings going on during the week which distracted me from completing the task.
+I need to set a dedicated time, during late hours, where my focus can be primarily on a task with a deadline.